What is the target audience for this event?

 ARTSlam Sessions are unique opportunities to meet with peers for creative critique.
-Artists are invited to present images (must be provided on a USB Drive, other formats not accepted) of thier current work to other attendees for constructive dialogue.
+Artists are invited to present images (must be provided on a USB Drive, other formats not accepted) of their current work to other attendees for constructive dialogue.
 Each artist will be limited to 10 minutes -maximum!
 Sessions will be limited to 6 people per session.
 Sign up prior to the session will be required and limited space is available.
-Sign ups will be on a first come basis at the symposium.
+Sign ups will be on a first come basis at the conference.

 What is a Mentoring Session?

-What is the symposium press policy?
+What is the conference press policy?

 The ISC will consider requests for a member of the press to attend portions of an event such as a specific panel or awards portion of an event, however the press person must follow the following guidelines: